dan64/vs-deoldify/README.md

 The field **SC thresh** define the sensitivity for the scene detection (suggested value **0.1**, see [Miscellaneous Filters](https://amusementclub.github.io/doc3/plugins/misc.html)), while the field **SC min freq** allows to specify the minimum number of reference frames that have to be generated.

+The  flag **Vivid** has 2 different meanings depending on the _Exemplar Model_ used:

+- __ColorMNet__ (the frames memory is reset at every reference frame update)
-Given that the colors generated by DeepEx inference are a little washed out, by enabling the  flag **Vivid**, the saturation of colored frames will be increased by about 25%.
+- __DeepEx__ (given that the colors generated by the  inference are a little washed out , the saturation of colored frames will be increased by about 25%).

-The field **Method** allows to specify the type of reference frames (RF) provided in input to DeepEx, allowed values are:
+The field **Method** allows to specify the type of reference frames (RF) provided in input to the _Exemplar-based Models_, allowed values are:
-- 0 = HAVC (default)
+- 0 = HAVC same as video (default)
 - 1 = HAVC + RF same as video
 - 2 = HAVC + RF different from video
 - 3 = external RF same as video
 - 4 = external RF different from video
+- 5 = HAVC different from video

 It is possible to specify the directory containing the external reference frames by using the field **Ref FrameDir**.
 The frames must be named using the following format: _ref_nnnnnn.[png|jpg]_.